 - Knowledge of practices, methods, tools, materials, and equipment used in the electrical trade (including overhead and underground systems).

-- Knowledge of electrical theory and principles related to power transmission and distribution systems and ability to read and interpret system maps, work sketches and diagrams.
+- Knowledge of electrical theory and principles related to power transmission and distribution systems and the ability to read and interpret system maps, work sketches, and diagrams.

 - Knowledge of occupational hazards and safety precautions for this type of work.

-This position has a 60 minutes residency requirement that must be obtained within 1 year of the hire date.
-This position is subject to before/after normal working hours calls for emergency response for this position.
+This position has a residency requirement that must be obtained within 1 year of hire date.
+(Currently looking to extend response time from 30 minutes to 60 minutes.)
+Employees are subject to before/after normal working hours calls for emergency response for this position.

-Note: If you need an accommodation under the American's with Disabilities Act during the application and/or interview process, please contact Barbara Benson at 503-266-1156 Ext 323.
-Additional information including the employee handbook and collective bargaining agreements can be found on the website - See "Misc" and click on Employee Resources.
+Note: If you need an accommodation under the American's with Disabilities Act during the application and/or interview process, please contact Barbara Benson at (503) 266-1156 Ext 323.
+Additional information including the employee handbook and collective bargaining agreements can be found on our website - See "Misc" and click on Employee Resources.